postlight/secretmsg/README.md

 All the cryptography is done in the browser using [Triplesec](https://keybase.io/triplesec).
 A library made by the folks at [Keybase](https://keybase.io/).
 They do publish an npm module for Node.js.
 Unfortunately, that doesn't include the browser version of the library, so I've included the latest release [in the repo](assets/js/).

+## Requirements

+Node.js v10 is required to run this project.
+If you use [Volta](https://volta.sh), the version has been pinned in the package.json file.

 ## Scripts

 ```bash